Practical Gorilla Trekking Information for Uganda and Rwanda

 Your Primer to Practical Gorilla Trekking – Information -Tips – Advice

-Practical Gorilla Trekking Information -Tips – Advice for those trekking the Gentle Giants in Uganda and Rwanda
+Practical Gorilla Trekking Information -Tips – Advice for those trekking the Gentle Giants in Uganda and Rwanda.
+We cut across they hype and wrong information found on the internet and give you the straight facts, we also update the information if changes occur.

 Rwanda Gorilla Permits doubled in price to 1500 USD – this is to fund the conservation efforts and aiding the local communities around Volcanoes National Park, it is also part of the country’s effort to market itself as an upmarket destination, especially when it comes to Gorilla Trekking.

-Uganda’s Gorilla Permits remain at 600 USD for the for the year.
+Uganda’s Gorilla Permits stay at 600 USD for the for the year.
 That gives the African Travelers a choice in safe and secure Gorilla Trekking since both countries are considered secure for Trekkers.

 There are only Three countries in Africa with the rare Mountain Gorillas –Uganda with over half of the Mountain Gorillas in the World (480), Rwanda and the Democratic Republic of Congo.

-You can safely track them in Uganda and Rwanda – we have compiled some pages that if you are wanting to go on a Gorilla Trek – you have come to the right page where you will find all the Practical Gorilla Trekking Information -Tips – Advice that will enable to have the best experience tracking Mountain Gorillas in Uganda in Bwindi Impenetrable Forest, Mgahinga Gorilla National Park and in Rwanda in Volcanoes National Park.
+You can safely track them in Uganda and Rwanda – we have compiled some pages that if you are wanting to go on a Gorilla Trek here is all the Practical Gorilla Trekking Information -Tips – Advice that will enable to have the best experience tracking Mountain Gorillas in Uganda in Bwindi Impenetrable Forest, Mgahinga Gorilla National Park and in Rwanda in Volcanoes National Park.

 Before you trek Mountain Gorillas with us – read up on the information below.